 The Conversion Funnel Chart helps you visualize such journeys and the conversion rates between the steps.

-Conversion Funnel is useful when you want to have full visibility on a process and see where to optimize.
+Conversion Funnel is useful when you want to have full visibility on a process, identify opportunities to improve a drop between steps in the funnel.

 The Conversion Funnel Chart has two components to visualize your funnel: the chart and the table.

-The chart will display the overall funnel, while the table shows a detailed break-down of the funnel over a dimension.
+The chart will display the overall funnel, while the table shows a detailed break-down of the funnel over multiple legends.

 - Columns color: choose the color for your the columns